Sharing gifts during the holidays

 Christmas at Sea

 Starting the week after Thanksgiving, our volunteers will deliver gifts to all the ships and many of the towboats that visit our port.
 On average, a ship will have a crew of 23 and the inland vessels have 4 crew.
-We will need at least 700 gifts to bring smiles to at least 22 nationalities.
+We estimate we will need at least 700 gifts.

 Many groups and individuals pack shoe boxes and wrap them in colorful paper.
 We ask that you use "normal" size shoe boxes -- please avoid extra large boxes such as boot boxes and very small boxes from children's shoes.
 Some people use the plastic shoe-sized boxes.
 All work well and we have had no complaints.
 In fact, several of the guys have mentioned needing something like a sewing kit or an envelope and they said "hey wait, I think I have one of those in my Christmas box."